Why I Still Sometimes Print Papers: And How I Do It Better?

 SH

-The 2x2 page I pasted above looks really good printed!
+The 2x2 page I pasted above looks fantastic printed!
 Before I switched to E-Ink-based E-book readers, I printed and read many books like that.

 Unfortunately, we might not produce the best results when dealing with certain page sizes, like here: